-40. In 2015, the Working Group on Fish Stock Assessment (WG-FSA-15) supported the advice of the 2015 meeting of the Working Group on Statistics, Assessments and Modelling (WG-SAM-15) (SC-CAMLR-XXXIV, Annex 4, paragraph 4.25) and the Working Group on Ecosystem Monitoring and Management (WG-EMM-15) (SC-CAMLR-XXXIV, Annex 5, paragraph 2.86) and recommended that the recruitment/shelf survey be continued and extended to strata in McMurdo Sound in 2016 and Terra Nova Bay in 2017 to monitor larger (sub-adult and adult) toothfish in those areas.
+40. In 2017, the Working Group on Fish Stock Assessment (WG-FSA) supported the advice of the 2017 meeting of the Working Group on Statistics, Assessments and Modelling (WG-SAM) (SC-CAMLR-XXXVI, Annex 7, paragraph 3.86) and recommended that the Ross Sea shelf survey be continued and extended to strata in McMurdo Sound in 2018 and Terra Nova Bay in 2019 to contribute to the Ross Sea region MPA research and monitoring plan.